Day 1 - Arrive in Yellowstone National Park

 some additional time outdoors.

-Day 3 - Ski Geyser Basin / Transfer to Mammoth Hot Springs / Paint Pots
+Day 3 - Ski Geyser Basin or snowshoe Duck Pond Trail to Observation Point / Transfer to Mammoth Hot Springs

 Today we'll head north on the ski trails, skiing through the

 Geyser Basin.
-If you'd prefer, you may choose to snowshoe instead.
+If you'd prefer, you may choose to snowshoe on the Duck Pond Trail and up to Observation Point instead.
 The winter

 experienced in the summer.
 As we ski, our Trip Leaders will help us identify a